mdn/content/files/en-us/web/api/htmlelement/input_event/index.md

 For {{htmlelement("textarea")}} and {{htmlelement("input")}} elements that accept text input (`type=text`, `type=tel`, etc.), the interface is {{DOMxRef("InputEvent")}}; for others, the interface is {{DOMxRef("Event")}}.

 The `input` event is fired every time the `value` of the element changes.
-This is unlike the {{domxref("HTMLElement/change_event", "change")}} event, which only fires when the value is committed, such as by pressing the enter key, selecting a value from a list of options, and the like.

-Note that the `input` event is not fired when an element's `value` is changed programmatically using JavaScript.
+This is unlike the {{domxref("HTMLElement/change_event", "change")}} event, which only fires when the value is committed, such as by pressing the enter key or selecting a value from a list of options.
+Note that the `input` event is not fired when JavaScript changes an element's `value` programmatically.

 ## Syntax